felixge/felixge.de/content/posts/connecting-go-profiling-with-tracing/index.md

 ## Feature Showcase

 Let's start with the end result.
-Imagine you have a 100ms trace where 10ms are spend on a database query, but 90ms remain unexplained.
+Imagine you have a 100ms trace where 10ms are spent on a database query, but 90ms remain unexplained.

 <img width="100%" src="./flamechart.png"/>